Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 Here, we have now defined another method within our class, `add_question_asked()`.
 Notice that we call this method *after* we have instantiated an instance of `OurClass()` (stored in the variable `our_class`), and we use dot notation to access it via our variable.
 This `add_question_asked()` method takes in a string (or really anything) and appends it to the object's `questions_asked` attribute.
 But how does it know where to find the `questions_asked` attribute if it isn't passed into the `add_question_asked` method?
 This comes back to the beauty of the `self` reference that is *automatically* passed as the first argument in any method call on an object.
 That `self` reference holds access to *any* of the objects attributes, no matter where they were defined (in the `__init__()`, in another method, etc.). *As long as* that attribute was assigned via dot notation using `self`, then it will be accessible via `self` in any method of the class.

 Note, too, that any method within the class can alter the attributes that are accessible via `self`.
 Above, we used the `add_question_asked` method to alter the `questions_asked` attribute.
-However, if we use a variable within a method and don't assign it as an class attribute, then it won't be accessible in other methods of the class (this is because it will be enclosed in the scope of that method only).
+However, if we use a variable within a method and don't assign it as a class attribute, then it won't be accessible in other methods of the class (this is because it will be enclosed in the scope of that method only).
 Let's hammer this home with another example.

 ```python
 In [1]: class OurClass():